MicrosoftDocs/memdocs/autopilot/windows-autopilot-hybrid.md

   - tier1
 ---

-# Deploy hybrid Azure AD-joined devices by using Intune and Windows Autopilot
+# Deploy Microsoft Entra hybrid joined devices by using Intune and Windows Autopilot

 **Applies to:**

 - Windows 11
 - Windows 10

-You can use Intune and Windows Autopilot to set up hybrid Azure Active Directory (Azure AD)-joined devices.
+You can use Intune and Windows Autopilot to set up Microsoft Entra hybrid joined devices.
 To do so, follow the steps in this article.
-For more information about hybrid Azure AD join, see [Understanding hybrid Azure AD join and co-management](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/understanding-hybrid-azure-ad-join-and-co-management/ba-p/2221201).
+For more information about Microsoft Entra hybrid join, see [Understanding Microsoft Entra hybrid join and co-management](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/understanding-hybrid-azure-ad-join-and-co-management/ba-p/2221201).

 ## Prerequisites

-- Successfully configured your [hybrid Azure AD-joined devices](/azure/active-directory/devices/hybrid-azuread-join-plan).
+- Successfully configured your [Microsoft Entra hybrid joined devices](/azure/active-directory/devices/hybrid-azuread-join-plan).
 Be sure to [verify your device registration](/azure/active-directory/devices/howto-hybrid-join-verify) by using the [Get-MgDevice](/powershell/module/microsoft.graph.identity.directorymanagement/get-mgdevice) cmdlet.
-- If you have configured [Domain and OU-based filtering](/azure/active-directory/hybrid/how-to-connect-install-custom#domain-and-ou-filtering) as part of Azure Active Directory Connect, ensure that the default organizational unit (OU) or container intended for the Autopilot devices is included in the sync scope.
+- If you have configured [Domain and OU-based filtering](/azure/active-directory/hybrid/how-to-connect-install-custom#domain-and-ou-filtering) as part of Microsoft Entra Connect, ensure that the default organizational unit (OU) or container intended for the Autopilot devices is included in the sync scope.

 ### Device enrollment prerequisites